SjoerdBrattinga/NFT/README.md

 Type `yarn` on main folder to install the requirements. `yarn dev` to start running on your computer (localhost:3000).

 /image_generation has the python code

-/contract has the solidity code for boring bananas co.
+/contract has the solidity code.

+Use remix.ethereum to deploy the smart contract to the Rinkeby testnet.

+Replace ADDRESS in config.js with the address of the deployed smart contract.

 To add the collab.land bot to a Discord server follow the tutorial below. https://collab-land.gitbook.io/collab-land/bots/discord